How Many Inches Is 64cm

 x inches ≈ 25.19685 inches

-Therefore, 64cm is approximately 25.2 inches.
+That's why, 64cm is approximately 25.Worth adding: 2 inches.
 We often round to one decimal place for practical purposes.

 Beyond the Calculation: Understanding the Process

 The example above showcases a fundamental principle of unit conversion: using conversion factors to cancel out unwanted units and arrive at the desired units.
-This approach is universally applicable to various unit conversions.
+That's why this approach is universally applicable to various unit conversions.
 To convert between any two units, you need to find the appropriate conversion factor and apply it strategically.

 Practical Applications: Where You Might Need This Conversion